Skip to main content

 http (80)

-The port http (80) should not be used, but it will.
+The port http (80) will not be used in production, but for the tutorial it will, avoiding a more complex setup with SSL.
 You can apply the above hints for https (port 443) just by replacing https by http.

 ssh (22)

-For the [MXD], which is running locally, you only need secure shell access, which means port 22 should be open.
+For the [TXD], which is running locally, you only need secure shell access, which means port 22 should be open.

 Install docker